Bwindi Impenetrable National Park in Uganda

 Gorilla Groups In Rushaga Include:

-Nsongi group – the group was named after River Nsongo and was the largest habituated gorilla group which was officially introduced to tourists in September 2009.
+Nsongi group – the group was named after River Nsongo and was the largest habituated gorilla group that was officially introduced to tourists in September 2009.
 It was late split to form Mishaya gorilla group.

 Mishaya Gorilla family – it was formed in 2010 after the power struggle in Nsongi Group – the group slit from Mishaya.